 How good are the Bitdefender VPN apps?

-Bitdefender Premium VPN provides a familiar interface, one which is very similar to ExpressVPN, and it covers the essentials of what is needed from the software.
+Bitdefender Premium VPN provides a familiar interface for its Windows app, one which is very similar to ExpressVPN, and it covers the essentials of what is needed from the software.
 This includes a big blue Connect button and the name of the country where your current server is located, which when clicked on will present you with a list of other server locations (but without details such as load figures or ping times).

 On the whole, it worked as expected, with connection times between 3 to 4 seconds.
 We particularly like that you can change the server location you’re connected to without having to disconnect from your current one.
 There are also desktop notifications to tell you when you are and aren’t protected, and there’s a Dark Mode.

-The client also sports an efficient kill switch, which does a good job of blocking internet traffic and alerting the user.
+The client also sports an efficient kill switch, which does a good job of blocking internet traffic and alerting the user should your VPN connection drop.
 This feature continued to function despite the tricks we used to close the VPN connection.

 A form of split tunnelling is also included, although this only whitelists certain websites, not apps.
 This could potentially be useful in some cases, but considering that Bitdefender VPN is actually quite capable as a torrenting VPN, with P2P allowed on all servers, a per-app split tunnelling system would be most welcome.